 The unbalance between the levels of Trx1/RTrx1, sCD30 and the levels of Treg/Th1/Th9/Th17 cytokines is a biomarker of inactive NK cells

 Our results reveal that Trx1/CD30 is also a biomarker of NK cell functionality.
-They show that, in the healthy condition (Figure 7A), the combined activity of the CD3-CD56+ and CD8-CD57+ cell populations protects the redox immune physiological homeostasis during aging.
+In the healthy condition (Figure 7A), the combined activity of the CD3-CD56+ and CD8-CD57+ cell populations protects the redox immune physiological homeostasis during aging.
 This CD3-CD56+ and CD8-CD57+ cell activity, however, works through the balance of the Trx1/RTrx1 and sCD30 levels.
-In Figure 7A it is possible to note that the vectors of Trx1/RTrx1 (in red) are positively combined and the increase in sCD30 (in red) is related to the non-risk biomarker aKIR > 2 (in black) and to the IFN and IL2 cytokines (in yellow).
+In Figure 7A, it is possible to note that the vectors of Trx1/RTrx1 (in red) are positively combined, and the increase in sCD30 (in red) is related to the non-risk biomarker aKIR > 2 (in black) and to the IFN and IL2 cytokines (in yellow).
 On the other hand, in the healthy state, the increase in the CD3-CD56 NK cell balances the effects of the risk and non-risk of disease.
-In fact, in Figure 7A, the vector CD3-CD56+ (in green) is perfectly placed between the vectors of risk and non-risk biomarkers of disease aKIR < 3 and aKIR > 2 (both in black).
+In fact, as shown in Figure 7A, the vector CD3-CD56+ (in green) is perfectly placed between the vectors of risk and non-risk biomarkers of disease aKIR < 3 and aKIR > 2 (both in black).
 Conversely, during aging the CD8-CD57 NK population is related to an increased risk of disease.
 The CD8-CD57 green vector is aligned with the aKIR < 3 black vector.
-The CD8-CD57 effect is strongly connected to the decrease in the IL2 level: The respective CD8-CD57 and IL2 vectors are precisely opposite one other.
+The CD8-CD57 effect is strongly connected to the decrease in the IL2 level: the respective CD8-CD57 and IL2 vectors are precisely opposite one another.
 Therefore, the homeostasis of CD3-CD56 and CD8-CD57 cell activity guarantees a healthy state during aging because they regulate the homeostasis of the immune response.
-Our results show also that the FcRIIIa and FcRIIa polymorphisms regulate the NK cell activity and the increase in disease risk.
-In fact, in Figure 7A, it is possible to observe that the FcRIIa-131H/H is strongly correlated to aKIR > 2 and to the increases in sCD30, IL2 and IFN.
-This is a condition of a higher NK functionality and of non-risk of disease.
+Our results show also that the FcRIIIa and FcRIIa polymorphisms regulate NK cell activity and the disease risk increase.
+In fact, as shown in Figure 7A, it is possible to observe that the FcRIIa-131H/H is strongly correlated to aKIR > 2 and to the increases in sCD30, IL2 and IFN.
+This is a condition of higher NK functionality and of non-risk of disease.
 In fact, the respective vectors are very close to each other principally in the female group.
 Conversely the VF, VV, FF, HR, RR genotypes of FcRIIIa and FcRIIa polymorphisms, in order of increasing importance, decrease NK activity and increase disease risk.
-In fact, their vectors (in purple) which are in ascending order of importance move the CD3-CD56+ vector closer to the aKIR < 3 risk vector (in black).
+In fact, their vectors (in purple), which are in ascending order of importance, move the CD3-CD56+ vector closer to the aKIR < 3 risk vector (in black).

-For these reasons, we can affirm that the positive combined increase in the Trx1/RTrx1 and in sCD30, IFN and IL2 serum levels, is also biomarker of NK functionality in the clinical evaluation of the selection of personalized patient treatment.
+For these reasons, we can affirm that the positive combined increase in the Trx1/RTrx1 and sCD30, IFN and IL2 serum levels is also a biomarker of NK functionality in the clinical evaluation of the selection of personalized patient treatment.

-In order to confirm this it is possible to observe that, in the tumor state (Figure 7B), Trx1/CD30 no longer has the features of the homeostasis state.
+In order to confirm this, it is possible to observe that, in the tumor state (Figure 7B), Trx1/CD30 no longer has the features of the homeostasis state.
 In fact, there is no parallel increase in the Trx1/RTrx1 serum levels because the disease stage progression is only related to the increase in the Trx1 level.
-In addition, the increase in sCD30 serum level is related to the IL6, IL4 and TGFβ increase and to IL2 decrease.
+In addition, the increase in sCD30 serum level is related to the IL6, IL4 and TGFβ increase and to the IL2 decrease.
 In this situation, the male group has also a higher risk than the female one.
 The male group vector is really close to the aKIR < 3 risk vector, while the female one is strongly connected to the aKIR > 2 non-risk vector.

 The interactions between Trx1/RTrx1 and sCD30 reveal the secret of healthy longevity